bootdotdev/blog/content/stories/a-guide-to-all-the-types-of-functions-in-python.md

 clos(2) # returns 20
 ```

 A closure is a function capable of capturing variables from where it was created.
-They are functions with internal states.
+They are functions with internal state.
 They are created by a **higher-order function**.

 The example above has a higher-order function called `factory`.
 The function has a variable called `num`.
 Another function is defined within the factory function called `mult_by_10`.

 The `factory` function returns the `mult_by_10` function which is the **closure**.
 When the returned function is called, it still has access to the `num` value.

 ## Recursive function

 A recursive function is a function that can call itself.
-They have a base case,
+It has a base case,
-which serves as it's termination.
-It also needs one or more else cases.
-The recursive function serves as an alternative to iteration.
+which serves as it's termination point.
+Recursion is often an alternative to iteration.

 ```python
 def nthSum(n):